bubthegreat/generic-angular-ninja/README.md

-# Skill Matrix
+# Generic UI / API

-Skill matrix is a website for building out skill matrices and doing self and team assessments based on them.
+This is a generic setup for is a website for building out a website with an API deployed in kubernetes.
 Really though right now this is some bare bones implementation stuff.

 Items in the to do list: